-A: Yes, such a teaming arrangement could be helpful in determining proposed work scope, but is not required.
+A: Yes, such a teaming arrangement will be helpful in determining feasibility and cost for proposed work scope, but it is not required.
 The application form provides an opportunity to identify the specific capability that you are interested in (e.g., facility, capability, and point of contact), if known, but this is not mandatory.
 It should be noted that the application belongs to the business applicant alone and will be judged based on the merit evaluation criteria, which are focused on the business and the merits of its application.